 Brick-built with single-glazed windows, and a corrugated roof with 5 skylight panels, the spacious dimensions are shown on the floorplans and the part glazed sliding doors are set into an opening some 4.92m wide x 2.83m in height.
 The workshop has a concrete floor, strip lighting, floodlighting, power points and a partitioned office together with a small attached store on the far side.
 The Garage

-A brick and block built single garage with tiled roof, up-and-over door, side single-glazed window, power points, bench, strip lighting and pendant light.
+A brick and block built single garage with tiled roof, up-and-over door, side single-glazed window, power points, bench, strip lighting, pendant light and side door to the garden.
 Dimensions also shown on the floorplan.
-Also Outside:

 There is also a timber garden shed, chicken shed and polytunnel.
 Overage Clause

 If planning permission is obtained within a 25-year period for development other than outbuildings and extensions which are ancillary to the main dwelling, the sellers reserve a 50% share of any uplift in value to be triggered either by sale or commencement of such development.
 General Information

 The particulars of this property are intended to give a fair and substantially correct overall description for the guidance of intending purchasers.
 No responsibility is to be assumed for individual items.
 No appliances have been tested.
 Fixtures, fittings, carpets and curtains are excluded unless otherwise stated.
 Plans/Maps are not to specific scale, are based on information supplied and subject to verification by a solicitor at sale stage.
 The property is understood to be connected to mains water, drainage and electricity but no utility searches have been carried out to confirm at this stage.